 The permanent graduate committee will serve as the committee for the student's MedFT Competency Examination, dissertation proposal, and dissertation defense.
-The Advancement to Doctoral Candidacy Form (Form F) must be completed, sent to the Graduate School, and a copy of the approval admitted into the student's academic file and as an appendix of their dissertation.
-However, by January of the student's second year in the program, this form must be submitted so the Program Director/Permanent Advisor may confirm all intended dissertation committee members are eligible to serve (i.e., graduate faculty member status or external member approval) and that each committee has the required number of graduate faculty members.
+The Advancement to Doctoral Candidacy Form (Form F) designates the committee members and must be completed after successful passing the comprehensive exam.
+It will then be sent to the Graduate School and a copy of the approval will be admitted into the student's academic file and as an appendix of their dissertation.
+However, by January of the student's second year in the program, students must provide an informal notification of committee members to the Program Director/Permanent Advisor in order to confirm all intended dissertation committee members are eligible to serve (i.e., graduate faculty member status or external member approval) and that each committee has the required number of graduate faculty members.
 If circumstances warrant changing Permanent Committee Membership, after the student selects another committee member, they will need to resubmit the Advancement to Doctoral Candidacy Form to the Graduate School and the approval copy placed in the student's academic file.